All-Time Ranking Guide

 ◾ How much does a player’s PPS score move each year?

 It depends where you’re at in your career!
-Here are examples from 2022-23:
+Here are examples from 2024-25:

-PPS is designed so that once a player exits their prime, the score will move up slightly by continuing to be valuable and will drop only in instances when a player continues as a shadow of themselves.
+PPS is designed so that once a player exits their prime, the score will move up slightly by continuing to be valuable and will drop only in rare instances when a player continues as a shadow of themselves.
 Bonuses for playoffs, international, or award shares remain attainable at any stage.

 ◾ Why are players known for defensive prowess not rated higher?

-◾ Why are winning goalies lower on the list?
+◾ Why are “winning” goalies lower on the list?

 PPS rewards goalies that prevent goals.
 Imagine that.
 Publicly, however, Vezina voting and Hall of Fame selections have largely leaned toward goalies on winning teams, full stop.
 While there are meaningful bonuses for Cup wins and Vezina shares in PPS, you’ll find some fascinating deviations from popular opinion.
-Whether it’s how high Roberto Luongo appears or how low Mike Vernon rates, save percentage relative to era and a heavier workload are difficult to refute as key indicators of providing a team value.
+Whether it’s how high Roberto Luongo appears or how low Mike Vernon rates, save percentage relative to era and heavier workload are difficult to refute as key indicators of providing a team value.

 I know, I know.
 Harvey, a seven-time Norris winner, was an invincible force in the Original Six.
 While commonly among the NHL point leaders by a defenceman, it was a different time.
 Defencemen were a lesser part of a team’s offence.
 In a neutral era, Harvey’s 82-game career pace is 6 goals, 36 assists, and 42 points.
 Reputation was king.
 The same handful of Canadian-only players on two or three teams competed annually for the same awards.
-So, while PPS gives him credit for his solid offensive game, stalwart defensive play, Cup count, and awards, a statistical approach won’t encompass Harvey’s legacy.
+So, while PPS gives him credit for his solid offensive game, stalwart defensive play, Cup count, and awards, a statistical approach won’t fully encompass Harvey’s legacy.

 ◾ Why are the Pre-Expansion standards so low?